 Who can submit a paper to the workshop ?

-All participants in the Challenge are expected to submit a paper describing their entry (even if they cannot attend the workshop in person).
-Papers will be refereed by the Programme Committee and the Expert Committee.
+All participants in the Challenge are required to submit a paper describing their entry.
+Papers will be refereed by the organisers and the Blizzard Challenge Committee

 - Simon King, University of Edinburgh, UK